 Design Thinking

-Design thinking is a human-centred problem-solving approach that seeks to understand and address user needs and wants through a creative and iterative process.
+Design thinking is a human-centered problem-solving approach that seeks to understand and address user needs and wants through a creative and iterative process.

 What Is Design Thinking?